2DegreesInvesting/tidy-ds/R/03_bicycle_you.md

 ## Create a small dataset: Review

 Let’s create a small dataset to play with.
-Explain what this code does.
+You should understand this

-You should already understand this code:
+code:

   - Remove `continent`.
   - Subset life expectancy values for Argentina and Germany before 1962.
-  - Move the life expectancy values to the column `lifeExp`.
+  - Widen the dataset adding new columns with `names_from` the column `metric`.

 ## Create a small dataset: Review